manuelcasanova/socialTemplate/README.md

 Modifying their username, email, and password.
 Uploading or updating their profile picture.
 Deleting their account entirely.

+  *** Deleting an account ***

+Users can delete their accounts, but the process involves a soft deletion.
+When an account is deleted, its status is set to inactive, and the email is modified to inactive-TIMESTAMP-email@email.com.
+If the user attempts to sign up again with the same email address, they will see a prompt offering two options:

+Restore the Previous Account: This will reactivate their old account (including its original ID and all associated records).
+Create a New Account: This will create a completely new account with a fresh ID and no connection to the previous records.
+Currently, admins and superadmins cannot delete user accounts.
+However, they can revoke the "User_subscribed" role, which limits the user’s access to public pages only.

 *** ENVIRONMENTAL VARIABLES ***